B-VAMSHIDHARREDDY/django-react/README.md

 # Django and React Simple Backend-Frontend Project
 This project aims to create a simple web application with a backend developed using Django and a frontend developed using React.
 The backend and frontend will be containerized using Docker, and a network will be created to run both containers in the same network.

+# Just Runs deploy.sh in your mechin or else , follow below steps rephares

 # Build commands
 -- build backend image